joshbullough96/budget-app/README.md

 - Local profiles with password protection and security-question recovery
 - Multiple budgets per user
-- Account types, active/inactive state, and on-budget/off-budget handling
+- Account types, active/inactive state, debt handling, and on-budget/off-budget behavior
 - Category groups and subcategories with recurring budget amounts
 - Savings buckets for long-term goals like car funds or down payments
 - Transactions with separate inflow/outflow entry, CSV import/export, and cleared reconciliation state
 - Transfers with scheduled/completed states and linked transaction syncing
 - Three-month budget editing workflow with monthly notes
+- Debt planner for payoff and new-loan scenarios, including APR/APY, compounding, payment frequency, and amortization
 - Reports for cash flow, budget-vs-actual, spend mix, and assigned-by-category allocation

 ## What The App Is For